Tina E. Yeh Community Service Fellowship

-Current undergraduates and recent graduates of Yale University of at least 50% Asian ethnic heritage are eligible to apply.
+Current undergraduates, recent graduates and graduate students of Yale University of at least 50% Asian ethnic heritage are eligible to apply.
 We seek applicants both with and without experience at Asian American community organizations.
-Priority will be given to students on financial aid, but all interested students are encouraged to apply.
+Priority will be given to undergraduates and students on financial aid, but all interested students are encouraged to apply.

 How does the funding operate?

 Winners of the fellowship will receive a $3,000 grants.
 The check will be made directly to the sponsoring organization by the Asian Pacific Fund.
 Fellowships are intended to help make up for summer earnings that students would lose by volunteering at nonprofit organizations instead of taking paying jobs.
 AAAYA will also consider applications for independent projects, provided that someone at a 501(c)(3) nonprofit organization agrees to oversee the project.

 You should plan to work about 10 weeks at a 501(c)(3) nonprofit org in the US that serves Asian Americans and that has at least 1 paid full-time employee.
 The host organization does not have to be one of the organizations listed in the application.
 Regardless of whether the host organization is on the application, you must contact the organization to set up the internship.
 If you have questions about how to do this you can feel free to reach out to Karmen Cheung.

 After completing the fellowship, you will be required to submit a report documenting your experience.
 You will also be asked to serve as a resource to others interested in the fellowship.

 Does the 250-500 recommended word count for the essay questions apply to the entire question or to each subquestion?